bbb1000d/gameworking/README.md

 ### GitHub Codespaces

 Codespaces works out of the box—launch a new Codespace for the repository and run the quick start commands above.
+If pnpm is missing, run `npm install -g pnpm@8.15.4` once and then `pnpm install` from the repository root.
 The forwarded ports for the Vite dev server (5173) and Fastify API (4000) are automatically detected by VS Code.

 Need PostgreSQL instead of SQLite?
 Set `DATABASE_PROVIDER=postgresql` and `DATABASE_URL` to your connection string before running any of the database scripts.
 The Docker workflow already configures these values.